Last updated on August 12, 2026

 Wrap Up

 Have I missed your favorite kicker card?
-Let me know in the comments below or over on Twitter.
+Let me know in the comments below or in the Draftsim Discord.
+And check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.

 Stay safe folks, and until next time!